magic0whi/notebook/contents/common_shell_commands.md

   ! -d "dir"  Whether a directioy not exists
   -c          Whether a char file
   -b          Whether a block file
-  -s          Ture if file size is not zero
+  -s          True if file size is not zero
   -t          Whether a tty file
   ```
 - String Operator